-Enter the number of Utah Schedules K-1 that are attached to this return and issued to partners or members.
+Enter the number of Utah Schedules K-1 that are attached to this S corporation return and issued to shareholders.

 Line 1 - Ordinary Business Income (Loss)

 Enter in the first column the federal ordinary business income (loss) from line 1 of the federal Schedule K. Enter in the Utah column the total reported on all Utah Schedules K-1.